 R&TTE Directive (RED)– The new Directive 2014/53/EU can only be used starting June 13, 2016, and not before.
 There is a one-year transitional period between June 2016 and June 2017 where the new 2014/53/EU or old 1999/5/EC Directive can be used.

 Products transitioning from the EMC Directive to the Radio Equipment Directive

 Certain products, such as broadcast receivers, are transitioning from the EMC Directive to the new Radio Equipment Directive.
 This may create confusion since there is not a transition period for the new EMC directive and different operational dates apply for the EMCD and RED.

-The EMC Directive will become the formal requirement April 20, 2016 and the RED on June 13, 2016.
+The EMC Directive will become the formal requirement on April 20, 2016, and the RED on June 13, 2016.
 Since the new EMC Directive does not have a transition period, DoCs for broadcast receivers will need to reference the old Directive 2004/108/EC up to April 20th, 2016.
-Afterwards only the new EMC Directive will apply until June 13, 2016 when the new RED Directive will come into operation.
-At that date manufacturer’s DoC’s can list the either the new EMC directive or the RED for a period of one year.
-After June 13, 2017 only the RED will apply.
+Afterward only the new EMC Directive will apply until June 13, 2016, when the new RED Directive will come into operation.
+At that date manufacturer’s DoC can list either the new EMC directive or the RED for a period of one year.
+After June 13, 2017, only the RED will apply.

-Under the new RED, Notified Bodies (NBs) will issue only a NB EU Type Examination Certificate after June 2016, not a NB Opinion as with the current R&TTE Directive.
+Under the new RED, Notified Bodies (NBs) will issue only an NB EU Type Examination Certificate after June 2016, not an NB Opinion as with the current R&TTE Directive.

 There remains an ongoing push in the European Union to transition the EMC, R&TTE, and Low Voltage Directive.
 Here at Elite we’re expecting more information over the next several months and will keep our newsletter/blog readers posted on the latest information as we receive it.